 You'll need to balance your needs with what you can afford

 If a particular policy looks impressive because it’s bristling with all sorts of riders, yet the resulting cost is way too much for your wallet to handle, you’ll need to manage your expectations.
+If you still can't decide which one to get, we have already compiled a list of the 7 best car insurance Philippines.

 Look for discounts